 - Colored cliffs south from Bardaï - Tibesti.
 In 1989 French artist Jean Verame colored several cliff formations in Tibesti in bright white, blue, violet, black and red colors.
 These cliffs differ from the common brown - red colors of sandstone formations and create eerie feel.

 - Ruins of Ouara - Ouaddaï.
-Former capital city, abandoned in 19th century due to drying wells.
+Former capital city, abandoned in the 19th century due to drying wells.
 Here still are seen remains of palace, mosque and circular city walls.